Building mobile tools for social workers.

 Before jumping into designing mobile layouts it was necessary to define the product that ConnectOurKids provides.
 By exploring features on the website and using information given to our team by the CTO we were able to identify the 4 main ways social workers utilize the ConnectOurKids tools:

-The desktop tools were reviewed in depth to make sure we transferred all necessary components.
+The desktop tools were reviewed in-depth to make sure we transferred all necessary components.
 For each feature of the ConnectOurKids website notes were made of the layout, typography, colors, and flows.
-This review helped us brainstorm ways to convert the layout to mobile and find areas to incorporate improvements on the designs.
+This review helped us brainstorm ways to convert the layout to mobile and find areas to incorporate improvements in the designs.
 Here are the desktop versions of the two main tools:

 Our goals for creating a new design system were to: